Unobtainiumrock/fraud-detection-api/README.md

 We'll try: `Random Cut Forest`, `One-Class SVM`, and `autoencoders`.

-More on why we'd opt for a `Random Cut Forest` as opposedd to an `Isolation Forest`:
+More on why we'd opt for a `Random Cut Forest` as opposed to an `Isolation Forest`:

 **Isolation Forest:**